 Ref.
-Category Priority Complete By Q5 Measures To Limit Fire Spread And Development No Timescale Finding/Observation Action/Recommendatio Action/Recommendation The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance. of the premises, replace as during a significant refurbi the electric meter cabinets an cabinets that have a minimum ce. re ground
+Category Priority Complete By Q5 5 Measures To Limit Fire Spread And Development No Timescale Finding/Observation Action Action/Recommendation within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes and first floor level with of the premises, replace as during a significant refurbing the electric meter cabinets are cabinets that have a minimum se. e ground